Mutant (1984 film): Plot

 Brothers Josh and Mike are enjoying a vacation in the South when they are run off the road by Al and a few of his friends.
 They eventually make it to a small town whose inhabitants are getting sick and some are disappearing.
 They meet Sheriff Will who takes them to a bed and breakfast to stay for the night.
 As they're sleeping, something comes from under Mike's bed and drags him down.

 Josh begins looking through town to find his brother.
 He meets a schoolteacher named Holly who agrees to help.
 As they leave the school, they hear strange noises in a storage room.
 As Josh checks it out, a body of a decomposed schoolgirl falls on him.
 Al (who is a custodian) accuses him of murder and chases him off, leaving with Holly to her uncle's place where he recovers from the toxic reaction from the girl.
 As Will is about to take the body to the coroner, he's convinced by Dr. Myra to let her get the body for a night, hoping that she can find out what is causing the sicknesses and other strange happenings.

 Will goes to the schoolgirl's residence, where he sees the lightbulbs removed and all the red meat sucked dry.
 He then finds the dying father.
 As the Captain makes his way to the house, the body is suddenly gone.
 Believing that he's been drinking again, the Captain fires Will.
-As Dr. Myra begins recording her autopsy, her assistant suddenly becomes a mutant and attacks Dr. Myra.
+As Dr. Myra begins recording her autopsy, her assistant suddenly becomes a mutant and attacks her.

 Next morning Josh and Holly head out to a plant that some chemical company just opened a few weeks ago, thinking that this could be the cause of the sickness.
 As he sneaks in, he finds them dumping toxic waste into the hole before he gets spotted.
 Holly is able to drive into the building, causing the distraction, allowing Josh and Holly to escape.
 Will is reluctant to believe their story, but when he sees Holly's uncle become a mutant, they formulate a plan to get the girls body and take it to the capital to get backup.